OpenNebula/docs/source/deployment/references/log_debug.rst

     date hostname process[pid]: [Z<zone_id>][module][log_level]: message

-Where the zone_id is the ID of the zone in the federation, 0 for single zone set ups, module is any of the internal OpenNebula components: ``VMM``, ``ReM``, ``TM``, etc. And the log\_level is a single character indicating the log level: I for info, D for debug, etc.
+where the zone_id is the ID of the zone in the federation, 0 for single zone set ups, the module is any of the internal OpenNebula components: ``VMM``, ``ReM``, ``TM``, etc., and the log\_level is a single character indicating the log level: I for info, D for debug, etc.

-For the syslog, OpenNebula will also log the Virtual Machine events like this:
+For syslog, OpenNebula will also log the Virtual Machine events like this:

 .. code-block:: none

     date hostname process[pid]: [VM id][Z<zone_id>][module][log_level]: message

-And similarly for the stderr logging, for oned and VM events the format are:
+and similarly for stderr logging.

+For ``oned`` and VM events the formats are:

 .. code-block:: none